Dealing with investments after the death of an investor

 Assets generally can't be sold until probate has been granted, so the executors may need to consider the following options to pay the IHT:

-- The direct payment scheme - This scheme allows banks or other financial institutions to make payments directly to HMRC with money held in the deceased a cash accounts or government stocks
+- The direct payment scheme - This scheme allows banks or other financial institutions to make payments directly to HMRC with money held in the deceased's cash accounts, government stocks and investments

 - Apply for 'grant on credit' - Personal representatives can apply to HMRC for a 'grant on credit' enabling them to pay the IHT before probate, and without having to get a commercial loan.
 In return for HMRC agreeing to a grant on credit, the applicant must undertake to pay the IHT within an agreed timescale.